-From 1 July 2014, stores such as Harvey Norman will start selling Fetch set top boxes.
+From 1 July 2014, some retail stores started selling Fetch set top boxes.

 Please note that all data used by retail Fetch services will be metered by Internode.

 There are many differences between a Fetch set top box purchased in a store, and Internode's Fetch service.
 These include different pricing and different content offered each month.
 See our comparison table for further details.

 |Fetch Retail||Internode Fetch|

 |Quota Usage||Data used for watching subscription channels and movie downloads will count towards your quota.||

 Data used for watching subscription channels and movie downloads does not count towards your monthly quota if you're on a plan that is eligible for unmetered data.